4Source/Keyboard-Layout-Optimizer/README.md

 - _exclude-typos_
   - **True** (Default) - If you use BACKSPACE the last keys get removed from buffer.
   - **False** - Keep all keys you typed.
-- _page-prefix_
+- _file-prefix_
-  - **""** (Default) - Your 'page' files have no prefix.
+  - **""** (Default) - Your files have no prefix.
-  - **"YOUR-PREFIX"** - It is posible to prefix your 'page' files with a custom prefix.
-Usefull if you use on mulible computers and will combine all your pages in one folder so you get not file name conflicts.
+  - **"YOUR-PREFIX"** - It is posible to prefix your files with a custom prefix.
+Usefull if you use on mulible computers and will combine all your files in one folder so you get not file name conflicts.
-- _buffer-size_
-  - **20** (Default) - How many keys you can press befor the buffer get saved in a file.
-  - **YOUR-BUFFER-SIZE** - You can change this to nearly any number, but to small and many file writes will may block the keylogger and to big can also block the keylogger when saving.
 - _hotkeys_
   - _exit-hotkey_
     - **ctrl+alt+x** (Default) - To stop the Keylogger completly also in hidden mode.